 We welcome all students interested in issues in sustainability, environmental planning, sustainable transportation/bicycle usage and infrastructure, urban and regional planning, water management and related disciplines.
 The course fee is 1950 EURO.
 Students enrolled at a partner university of the University of Groningen and/or the Faculty of Spatial Sciences receive a 10% discount on the course fee (so the fee for students from partner universities is 1755 EURO).
 No additional tuition or university fees are charged.

-If you are interested in participating in this summer course, please send an e-mail to Paul van Steen, firstname.lastname@example.org -- you will then receive more information, including the application form and payment instructions.
+If you are interested in participating in this summer course, please send an e-mail to Paul van Steen, email@example.com.
+You will receive more information, including the application form and payment instructions.

 The course fee includes housing in an international student house (single room, shared facilities), a good quality used bicycle, all excursions, as well as a number of social events and dinners.
 Participants should organise their own transfer to Groningen (by plane to Amsterdam Schiphol Airport, by train to the city of Groningen), but we will of course be happy to advise on travel arrangements.
 Participants will have full access to the University of Groningen's supporting infrastructure for visiting exchange students (library, internet, computer facilities, sports facilities).

 Applications from students from partner universities will be processed on a first come, first served basis until April 1, 2019 (deadline for submitting applications).
 Housing in international student houses is subject to availability - this is where we (need to) work on a first come, first served basis.
 Applications are welcomed starting December 1, 2018.